 NOTE: Students accepted to the communication major will be admitted to the semester in which they apply.

 Incomplete applications will not be considered.

 - Statement of Intent: A statement of intent is required for students who have below a 3.0 USC GPA.
 This should be a one-page essay on any pertinent information that may have affected your academic performance.

 NOTE: The Admission Committee will review students’ academic records (transcripts and transfer credit statements) on the university system.

-Click here for the Summer 2019 Annenberg Communication Majors application
+Click here for the Fall 2019 Annenberg Communication Majors application

-Applications are due Friday, May 17, 2019 at 4:30 PM.
-Students will be notified of admission decisions by mid-June.
+Applications are due Friday, August 30, 2019 at 4:30 p.m.
+Students will be notified of admission decisions by the 4th week of the semester.